pasteurlabs/tesseract-jax/examples/ansys/forum.md

 | ------------- | ------------- |
 | ![grid](imgs/grid_surface.png) | ![star](imgs/rnd_surface.png) |

 For the Boundary Conditions (BC) we fix the knuckles, as they would be attached to the rocket, by setting the corresponding mesh vertices to Dirichlet.
-Additionally we add an out of plane load at the very end of the fin geometry.
+Additionally we add an out of plane load at the very end of the fin geometry as a Von Neumann BC.
 Placing the load here allows us to approximate the aerodynamic forces experience by the whole grid fin whilst de-coupling the load from the bars movement.
 The boundary conditions are illustrated here:

 ![BCs](imgs/boundary_conditions.png)

 To simulate the grid fin under Max-Q loads, we employ a linear elastic solver, assuming small deformations and Hookean material behavior.
 Our optimization goal is to maximize stiffness, which is mathematically equivalent to minimizing Compliance.
-Minimizing Compliance minimizes the total strain energy stored in the body, ensuring the fin remains rigid and aerodynamically effective during re-entry.

 ## Workflow